coltonfreeman26/Mac-Setup/README.md

 ### Tools I use to make my life easier
 **Docker**
 * Docker is a widely popular containerization tool.
 The two most popular options out there (Aside from Docker which is not free) are Rancher and Colima-(for Mac).
 I use Colima https://github.com/abiosoft/colima
-* Colima uses Qemu as its virtualization tool which does eat up a lot of resources but this tool works out of the box.
+* Colima uses Qemu as its virtualization tool which does eat up a lot of resources but Colima should work out of the box.
 * It also comes with k3s (kubernetes is disabled by default)
 * To install and get colima running you just need to run `brew install colima` > `colima start` however I suggest using `colima start --kubernetes --cpu 16 --memory 16 --disk 100`